Samatvartha/2014P_Samatvartha_Thesisbox/8_Public_Policy_Samatvartha_Stack/Urbanism Proposal For Avanti & Bhopal Metropolitan Region.md

 This is a quick excerpt from Samatvartha Policy Design Framework, presented as a proposal for Urbanism policy for Avanti Metropolitan Region (aka Indore-Ujjain Metropolitan Region).
+In a crude summary, it's like Transferrable Development Rights - which have been one of the core reason for Mumbai's BMC high revenues - but more exhaustive yet simpler.
+The elegance of maths & market mechanisms can autonomously help decide green-space, blue-space, air-space development equilibriums, thus saving local administrative bodies both time & resources, while providing faster and better optimised outcomes.

 This is part of a broader thesis by 2014P_ a Think Tank and Venture Lab working towards proliferating regenerative economics in Bharat.
 We call it Samatvartha.
 "Sāmatva" (balance/equilibrium/resonance) + "Artha" (purpose/prosperity/meaning), aiming to harmonise economic activity with ecological and social well-being.

-2014P_ is more than happy to work with administrators & politicians to help shape policy compatible with Samatvartha, while keeping up with the cutting-edge of technology and economics.
-I am [Nilesh Lahoty](https://www.linkedin.com/in/lahnil/), founder of 2014P_ Think Tank & Venture Lab.
-I pursued Economics & Mechanical Engineering from BITS Pilani, after which I worked with Goldman Sachs for four years in their Treasury division.
-More details about Samatvartha for Public Policy & Private Sector are being documented here in 8_Public_Policy)Samatvartha_Stack folder: [https://github.com/Samatvartha/2014P_Samatvartha_Thesisbox](https://github.com/Samatvartha/2014P_Samatvartha_Thesisbox)
+2014P is more than happy to work with administrators & politicians to help shape policy compatible with Samatvartha, while keeping up with the cutting-edge of technology and economics.
+I am [Nilesh Lahoty](https://www.linkedin.com/in/lahnil/), pursued Economics & Mechanical Engineering from BITS Pilani, after which I worked with Goldman Sachs for four years in their Treasury division.
+More details about Samatvartha for Public Policy are being documented here in 8_Public_Policy_Samatvartha_Stack folder: [https://github.com/Samatvartha/2014P_Samatvartha_Thesisbox](https://github.com/Samatvartha/2014P_Samatvartha_Thesisbox)

 > यह लेख नीचे हिंदी में भी उपलब्ध है। [[#अवंती के भविष्य का पथप्रदर्शन]]